Skip to main content.

 Professional Background

-Anna Arthur, PhD, MPH, RDN, is an Assistant Professor and Director of the PhD program in Medical Nutrition Science in the Department of Dietetics and Nutrition at KU Medical Center.
-Before joining KU Medical Center in 2021, she was an Assistant Professor and Sylvia D. Stroup Scholar of Nutrition and Cancer at the University of Illinois at Urbana-Champaign.
-She earned her BS in Nutritional Sciences from Michigan State University and both her MPH and PhD in Nutritional Sciences from the University of Michigan School of Public Health.
-She also completed an NCI postdoctoral fellowship in Cancer Prevention and Control at the University of Alabama at Birmingham.
+Before joining KU in 2021, Arthur was an assistant professor and Sylvia D. Stroup Scholar of Nutrition and Cancer at the University of Illinois at Urbana-Champaign.
+She earned her bachelor's degree in nutritional sciences from Michigan State University.
+Later, she received both her master's degree in public health and doctorate in nutritional sciences from the University of Michigan School of Public Health.
+Arthur also completed a National Cancer Institute postdoctoral fellowship in cancer prevention and control at the University of Alabama at Birmingham.

 Research